jmspit/dodo/DEVELOPER.md

 internal dodo errors that can be used in program flows.
 Among error conditions that will throw are

   - specifying an non-existing configuration file
-  - loading an invalid private keys
+  - loading an invalid private key
   - unable to allocate memory

 whilst SystemError is returned when

-  - a fqdn fails to resolves
+  - a fqdn fails to resolve
-  - send / receive errors
+  - send / receive timeouts

 As dodo::common::Exception itself descends from std::runtime_error, which in turn descends from std::exception, try / catch code such as